 Item matrix

-A group of similar items that are offered in different variations, such as size or color.
+An item matrix is a group of similar items offered in different variations, such as size or color.
 Each variant in the matrix is a unique SKU with its own inventory.
 Examples include a shirt that comes in different colors and sizes or teapots that come in different colors.

 Boxes

-A situation where you buy an item by the case but you sell it by the case, in smaller packs or as a single.
-An example would be a case of 12 boxes of tea that you sell by the case or by individual box.
+A box is a situation where you buy an item by the case but sell it by the case, in smaller packs, or as a single, like a case of soda you also sell as single cans.

 Assembly

-A combination of individual items you receive from vendors and sell them as a fully assembled item, such as a bicycle, or items you sell as a bundle such as a gift basket.
+A assembly is a combination of individual items you receive from vendors and sell them as a fully assembled item, such as a bicycle, or items you sell as a bundle such as a gift basket.

-An item with no stock.
-For example, a gift wrapping or maintenance fee.
+A non-inventory item is an item with no stock, typically a labor item.
+For example, a gift wrapping service or maintenance fee.

 Adding items to your inventory

-Adding inventory allows you to utilize Retail POS inventory management, a feature that maintains accurate stock levels for your items as you make sales so you always know what you have in stock.
+Retail POS inventory management helps you maintain accurate stock levels for your items as you make sales so you always know what you have in stock.

 -